smorzechowski/weho_pop_gen/README.md

 ### Removing duplicates and clipping reads

 Next, it is necessary to remove PCR and optical duplicates, which are a normal part of the Illumina short-read sequencing process.
-I used Picard to mark and *remove* the duplicates because I was not sure whether ANGSD can interpret flags in the same way that GATK does.
-For GATK, it is sufficient to mark reads as being duplicates, rather than removing them; GATK will not include them in the variant calling process.
+I used Picard to mark and *remove* the duplicates (`REMOVE_DUPLICATES=true`) because I believe ANGSD does *not* interpret flags in the same way that GATK does.
+For GATK, it is sufficient to mark reads as being duplicates, rather than removing them; once flagged, GATK will not include them in the variant calling process.

 ```
 # Mark duplicates with Picard